George Floyd’s family gathers in Minneapolis to mark one-year anniversary of his death

 “George Floyd should not go down in history as someone with a knee on his neck, but as someone who broke the chain of police brutality and illegality,” Sharpton said.

+In a region that had been rocked by several high-profile police killings of Black men before Floyd’s death — including Philando Castile, who was shot and killed by a suburban Minneapolis police officer during a 2016 traffic stop — local activists took aim at Walz, Frey and other elected officials, saying they had not done enough to stop police violence.

+“They will show up at your son’s funeral, but they will take no action to prevent it,” said activist Toussaint Morrison, as he stared directly at the politicians in the crowd.

 Floyd died May 25, 2020, when he was restrained, handcuffed and face down, on a South Minneapolis street during an investigation in a 911 call about a fake $20 bill that had been passed at a local market.
-Chauvin pressed his knee into Floyd’s neck and back as Floyd begged for breath and ultimately went limp while two other former officers — J. Alexander Kueng and Thomas K. Lane — restrained Floyd’s back and legs.
+Chauvin pressed his knee into Floyd’s neck and back for more than nine minutes as Floyd begged for breath and ultimately went limp.
+Two other former officers — J. Alexander Kueng and Thomas K. Lane — restrained Floyd’s back and legs.
 A fourth officer, Tou Thao, held back bystanders who sought to intervene.

 Chauvin is scheduled to be sentenced on June 25.
 Kueng, Lane and Thao, who are charged with aiding and abetting murder and manslaughter, are scheduled to go on trial next March.
 All four are also facing federal civil rights charges in the case.